Willaertia: Habitat and ecology

-Willaertia is a thermophilic amoeba and has the capacity to grow in high temperatures, up to 44º Celsius.
-While it can be found in a variety of locations, typically it lives in thermal swimming pools.
-The original sample of Willaertia was found in bovine feces, it has been shown that the Vahlkampfiid also lives in freshwater, dog intestines, and soil.
+Willaertia is a thermophilic amoeba and has the capacity to grow in high temperatures, up to 44 C. While the original sample of Willaertia was found in bovine feces, it has been shown that they also live in warm freshwater, dog intestines, and soil.

 Willaertia has been shown to feed on various microorganisms in its surrounding environment including bacteria and fungi that it is able to phagocytize.
 It has shown a preference to some particular bacteria such as Legionella pneumophila when it is available.
 It has been determined that it is not pathogenic towards plants, animals, or humans.